 If you really don’t do well on boats, you may need something a little more powerful.
 Your two main options here are Promethazine and Scopolamine.
 You need a prescription to buy either of them in most places, and they can cause serious side effects for some people.
 If you just get a little woozy, it might be best to stick with the over-the-counter stuff.

 You’ve chosen your remedies and taken your vitamins.
 You had a good night’s sleep and a healthy breakfast.
 Now it’s time to actually get onto the water.
 As you might expect, there are a lot of things that will make your day better or worse.
-Here are our top “dos” and “don’ts” to make sure your trip goes smoothly.
+Here are our top “dos” and “don’ts” to prevent seasickness and make sure your trip goes smoothly.

 - Eat a light snack.
 Keep your stomach a little full, it will keep it settled.
 Snack on dry, salty foods like crackers after a couple of hours on the water.
 Avoid heavy, greasy meals.

 - Sit facing forward.
 Just like on a bus or a train, facing forward makes you feel much less sick while the boat is moving.
 This is especially important if you’re trolling all day.